calaldees/teachingWorkshops/teacherEducation/assessment.md

     * Hold hand up and wait for silence
     * ask everyone to vote with fingers 1,2,3,4,5
     * responsiveness
-    * Factors with most difference - 1. high socioeconic status 2. teacher responsive instruction (formative assessment)
+    * Factors with most difference - 1. high socioeconomic status 2. teacher responsive instruction (formative assessment)
     * Least difference - exploration learner (because teachers probably do it badly). absence.
     * 'Area of Tapesium' 43:00 - introduce one method + formula - then in groups find all other ways
         * https://youtu.be/aPTZpLaJvUA?t=2580